eendebakpt/oapackage/docs/generation.rst

         arraylist_t & extend_arraylist(arraylist_t & alist, arraydata_t &fullad,
                     OAextend const &oaextendoptions);

-Here :meth:`~oapackage.oalib.arraydata_t` is the structure describing the type of arrays and :meth:`~oapackage.oalib.OAextend` contains various options for the algorithm.
+Here :meth:`~oalib.arraydata_t` is the structure describing the type of arrays and :meth:`~oalib.OAextend` contains various options for the algorithm.

 A typical session could be: